Integrable Massless and Massive Fermions: Superconducting Hubbard model from coupling XY chains

 A superconducting Hubbard model is defined by Hamiltonian with $h'^\sigma_{j,j+1}=-c^\dagger_{j,\sigma}c^\dagger_{j+1,\sigma}-c_{j+1,\sigma}c_{j,\sigma}$.
 The additional pair-creation/annihilation operators satisfy $(h'^\sigma_{j,j+1})^2=1-P_{j,j+1}^\sigma$.
 Using the $R$-matrix for each leg \eqref{eq:RmatXY} we can make the same ansatz as before with $\check{R}^{\uparrow\downarrow}_{12}(\mu;\gamma)=\check{R}^{\uparrow}_{12}(\mu;\gamma)\check{R}^{\downarrow}_{12}(\mu;\gamma)$.
-The YBE of the $R$-matrix for the ladder system at $\nu=0$, together with the linear combination of the YBE and DYBE satisfied by the composite $R$-matrix of the two legs of the ladder gives Using \eqref{eq:chp} along with $h'^\sigma_{12} C_1^\sigma=h'^\sigma_{12} C_2^\sigma=-C^\sigma_1 h'^\sigma_{12}=-C^\sigma_2h'^\sigma_{12}$, we have They reduce \eqref{eq:newequation} to four scalar equations These equations cannot be simultaneously satisfied for all values of $\lambda,\mu$.
+The YBE of the $R$-matrix for the ladder system at $\nu=0$, together with the linear combination of the YBE and DYBE satisfied by the composite $R$-matrix of the two legs of the ladder gives Using \eqref{eq:chp} along with $h'^\sigma_{12} \Theta_1^\sigma=h'^\sigma_{12} \Theta_2^\sigma=-\Theta^\sigma_1 h'^\sigma_{12}=-\Theta^\sigma_2h'^\sigma_{12}$, we have They reduce \eqref{eq:newequation} to four scalar equations These equations cannot be simultaneously satisfied for all values of $\lambda,\mu$.
 The reason is that \eqref{eq:newequation} involves four independent operators, the coefficients of each of which must vanish for its LHS and RHS to be identical irrespective of the spectral parameter values.
-Comparing with the examples in the previous two sections, one can conjecture that a further integrability condition is given by where $g_\pm(\mu)$ are two functions of the spectral parameter, and $O^{(\pm)}_{12}$ are two independent operators.
-Notice that $g_\pm(\mu)$ must be respectively even and odd functions due to the conjugation symmetry of the free $R$-matrix.
-Alternatively, the condition can be phrased as The $R$-matrix that appears in the above is of the free fermion, either of a single copy, as in the case of the XYh model, or the product of the $R$-matrices for multiple integrable free fermions, which is the case of the Hubbard model.
-And the conjugation operator is chosen accordingly.
+Comparing with the examples in the previous two sections, one can conjecture that a further integrability condition is given by where $g_\pm(\mu)$ are two functions of the spectral parameter, and $O^{(\pm)}_{12}$ are two independent operators.\footnote{An exception to the discussions that follow is when one of the two functions vanishes.
+In that case, the superposition ratio $f(\lambda,\mu)$ and hence the $R$-matrix cannot be uniquely determined from the Hamiltonian.} Notice that $g_\pm(\mu)$ must be respectively even and odd functions due to the TRS of the massless $R$-matrix.
+Alternatively, the condition can be phrased as The $R$-matrix that appears in the above is that of the massless fermion, either of a single copy, as in the case of the XYh model, or the product of the $R$-matrices for multiple massless fermions, which is the case of the Hubbard model.
+And the TRO is chosen accordingly.